 Mini University, Inc. is responsible for ensuring your child's nutritional needs are met while he/she is at the center.
-This is accomplished by providing breakfast, lunch, and an afternoon snack.
+This is accomplished by providing breakfast, lunch, and an afternoon snack to meet at least one-third of your child's recommended daily dietary allowance.